 Apart from the interviews with TV, print and radio, it was wonderful to have the chance to talk also with some of the incredibly dedicated and enthusiastic front-line professionals who came to the Forum.
 Many of them combine different agendas – such as mixing play support with food banks or supporting whole families in crisis.

 After that, it was time to come home and repack before heading out to Cairo, where the Canadian International School of Egypt was hosting Egypt’s first Pop-Up Adventure Playground!
-This was organized locally by the amazing Lola Bradford, who brought together a team of incredibly dedicated teachers – and got us all custom uniforms!
+This was organised locally by the amazing Lola Bradford, who brought together a team of incredibly dedicated teachers – and got us all custom uniforms!

 After the day’s play, we gathered up the houses that had survived to bring them to an exhibition space in the school’s lobby.
 For the last children, it left a beautifully strange “children’s city” of cardboard and paint.

 I feel even luckier than usual to be part of Pop-Up Adventure Play, to have the chance for all this fun travel and to meet people all over the world who care about children’s play.
-Everywhere I went people talked about fear of public space, the rigors of academic over-scheduling, the collapse of social networks as people increasingly relocate for work.
+Everywhere I went people talked about fear of public space, the rigours of academic over-scheduling, the collapse of social networks as people increasingly relocate for work.
 While so much is different in every community, it seems that we share so many problems internationally.

 Play is a universal instinct, it’s central to our humanity and essential to our happiness.
 When we come together in support of children’s play, whether locally or across huge distances, we feel less alone, we are inspired by the new friends we meet and the ideas they share with us.